mittalyash616/Elevate_Labs_Project/Day-2/readme.md

 - `visualizations/` – Plots generated during the task

 **What I Learned:**
-- How to explore a dataset and understand its structure using Pandas.
+- How to summarize and explore data using Pandas (`.describe()`, `.info()`, etc.)
-- Techniques to handle missing data effectively.
+- Techniques to handle missing or inconsistent data effectively.
-- Methods to convert categorical features into numerical values suitable for ML models.
+- How to visualize data using Matplotlib and Seaborn for clearer interpretation.
-- How to normalize or standardize data to improve model performance.
+- Methods to identify and interpret outliers using boxplots.
-- How to detect and visualize outliers, and decide when to remove them.
+- How to detect relationships between features using correlation heatmaps and pairplots.
-- Gained hands-on experience in Python data preprocessing and basic visualization.
+- The importance of visual storytelling in uncovering insights and patterns in data.

 ---
 > Completed by **Yash Mittal**